cisagov/trustymail/README.md

 * `Syntax Errors` - A list of syntax errors that were detected when scanning DMARC or SPF records, or checking for STARTTLS support.
-* `Errors` - A list of any other errors encountered, such as DNS failures.
+* `Debug` - A list of any other warnings encountered, such as DNS failures.
+These can be helpful when debugging how `trustymail` reached its conclusions.

 ## Public domain